 - Provide more granular control over padding, margins, and visibility settings.

-While Elementor breakpoints offer immense flexibility, avoiding common pitfalls is key to creating a truly responsive website.
+While additional custom breakpoints offer immense flexibility, avoiding common pitfalls is key to creating a truly responsive website.
 Here are some mistakes to steer clear of:

 - Designing for Desktop First

-Focusing solely on desktop designs and retrofitting them for smaller screens often leads to awkward layouts and poor mobile usability.
+Focusing solely on widescreen breakpoints such as desktop designs and retrofitting them for smaller screens often leads to awkward layouts and poor mobile usability.
 Instead, adopt a mobile-first approach to prioritize smaller screens where most users browse.

 - Using Large Media Files